 The grounds include the kitchen garden designed to teach the history of the Pennsylvania German Kitchen Garden.
 There is also a one-room school house as well as two restored log homes.
 Tours are on weekdays only and must be booked in advance.

-Locals and tourists alike have been looking down at the city for Reading for more than 100 years thanks to the Reading Pagoda.
+Locals and tourists alike have been looking down at the city of Reading for more than 100 years thanks to the Reading Pagoda.
 The winding road leading up to the pagoda is an adventure in itself.
 When you get to the top, you’ll be looking more than 600 feet down.
-If you want to get even higher, you can take the 87 steps to the top of the pagoda.
-If you make it to the seventh floor, take a look at the bell, which was cast in Japan in 1739.
+If you want to get even higher, take the 87 steps to the top of the pagoda.
+Hanging from the ceiling of the seventh floor is the bell, which was cast in Japan in 1739.
 It was purchased and shipped via the Suez Canal to New York Harbor in 1906 before being transported to Reading by rail (ever played Monopoly?
 Take a ride on the Reading Railroad?).
 Fun fact: the Reading Pagoda is the only one in the world with a fireplace and chimney.

 READING PUBLIC MUSEUM